Hosamov/exclusions-db/README.md

 - Fixed bug that wasn't allowing some pending exclusions to show up in the sorted list.

+## 7/27/2023
+- ❌ FIX: Pending for lifetime exclusions being displayed in lifetime list
+- ❌ FIX: auto-populate "Detailed Description" field when a new exclusion is added

 ## PLANNED FEATURES:
 - Email users - opt in when new exclusion has been added to the list
-- FIX: Pending for lifetime exclusions being displayed in lifetime list
-- FIX: auto-populate "Detailed Description" field when a new exclusion is added

-### Created: 11/29/2022; Last edited 7/27/2023
+### Originally created: 11/29/2022; Last edited 7/27/2023